Wouldn't it be great if every Virtual Private Network (VPN) service stored no logs of your internet activity?

-We have tested all of the major VPNs and our top 5 recommended no logs providers are:
+We have tested all of the major VPN services and our top 7 recommended VPNs that keeps no logs are:

 Below you will find more detail on why these VPNs have made it onto our list.